wg12385/MLNMR_smash_18/README.md

  - Unique structures must be represented by unique data structures
  - Identical structures must be represented by identical data structures

+There are hundreds of formats which satisfy these criteria,

 Several different representations have been tested so far in the project.
 The